PatternsTechGit/PT_AzureCommunicationServices/README.md

 Run the BBankAPI project then run the Azure function project.

 Run the BBankUI project, enter any amount and click deposit button.
+You may place breakpoint in **ServiceBusTrigger** class in azure function project and while sending email at this line `_communicationService.SendEmail(emailMessage);` put your email in **emailMessage** object's `ToAddress` property and then you should receive an email for deposited amount.

 ![DepositFunds](https://user-images.githubusercontent.com/100709775/185105908-ce8991b3-237e-4af7-80d6-7f241a84566f.gif)